abhigyan31/calculator/README.md

-A basic calculator using CSS, HTML, and JavaScript
+A calculator using CSS, HTML, and JavaScript
 --------------------------